 To paint from a photo and render things as the eye would see them, you need to learn about the possible distortions and how to correct them.

-In Photos Shadows Are Darker and Lose Details
+2. In Photos, Shadows Are Darker and Lose Detail

 When I first started painting, I used to paint only and exclusively from a reference photo.
 I would find a photo that I liked, print it out, and paint looking at it.